 Step A: Setup a Twitter App

-- Go to dev.twitter.com and sign-in with your existing Twitter account.
-Create a new Twitter app (screenshot), add a description, website (any URL) and callback URL (https://spreadsheets.google.com/macros/).
+- Go to apps.twitter.com and sign-in with your existing Twitter account.
+Create a new Twitter app (screenshot), add a description, website (any URL) and put https://spreadsheets.google.com/macros/ in the callback URL field.

-- Once the Twitter app has been created, click the Settings tab and set Read and Write as the Application Type.
-Click Update to save your changes.
+- Once the Twitter app has been created, click the Permissions tab and set Read and Write as the Application Type.
+Click Update Settings to save your changes.

-- Switch to the OAuth tool tab and make note of the Consumer Key and Consumer Secret.
+- Switch to the API Keys tab and make note of the Consumer API Key and API Secret.

 Step B: Setup the Auto-responder Script

-- Open script.google.com and choose File -> Make a copy to duplicate the auto-responder script into your Google Drive.
+- Click here to make a copy of the auto-responder script into your Google Drive.

-- Enter the start and end dates of your vacation, the Twitter app keys (from the previous step), and your Twitter handle.
+- Enter the start and end dates of your vacation, the Twitter API keys (from the previous step), and your Twitter handle.

 - Go to Run -> Start to initialize the auto-responder.
 Say Yes if the script requires you to authorize access to certain Google Script services.

-- Choose Run -> Start and it will show an “Authorization Required” dialog.
-Allow the script to access your Twitter account and you are done.
+- Choose Run -> Start again and authorize the script to post tweets from your Twitter account.

-The script will invoke itself on the start date specified by you and will respond to all incoming tweets until the end date.
-It will then uninstall itself automatically.
+The script will invoke itself on the specified start date and will respond to all incoming tweets until the end date.
+It will then stop itself automatically.
 As always, you are free to use, modify and distribute the source code with attribution.

-When you are taking another vacation, just open the auto-responder script already present in your Google Drive, change the Start and End dates and choose Run->Start to setup the autoresponder again.
+When you are taking another vacation, just open the auto-responder script already present in your Google Drive, change the Start and End dates and choose Start from the Run menu to initialize the autoresponder again.